mmagnus/rna-tools/README.md

   --replace-hetatm      replace 'HETATM' with 'ATOM' [tested only with --get-rnapuzzle-ready] --inplace             in place edit the file! [experimental,
-                        only for get_rnapuzzle_ready, delete, --get-ss, --get-seq, --edit-pdb] --mutate MUTATE       mutate residues,
+                        only for get_rnapuzzle_ready, delete, --get-ss, --get-seq, --edit-pdb] --suffix SUFFIX       when used with --inplace allows you to change a name of a new file, --suffix del will give <file>_del.pdb (mind added _)
+  --mutate MUTATE       mutate residues,
                         e.g.,
                               --mutate "A:1A+2A+3A+4A,B:1A"